Mostakem-mia/CSE-316/README.md

 <pre>Total Sum: 735</pre>

 <h2 id="second-highest">04.
-Write a python program to find the second-highest number from a set of
+Write a Python program to find the second-highest number from a set of
 numbers.</h2>
 <p>
 This program determines both the highest and second-highest numbers in a given list.